What is network monitoring?

 What is network security monitoring?

-Network security monitoring is about monitoring components and metrics that may indicate a less than optimal security.
-Connected devices, tentative of access through a not authorized device, frequent connection attempts on a closed port, unusual traffic coming from an otherwise quiet host and many other metrics like these may suggest something suspicious is happening in your network.
+Network security monitoring is about monitoring components and metrics that may indicate less than optimal security.
+Connected devices, tentative access through a not authorized device, frequent connection attempts on a closed port, unusual traffic coming from an otherwise quiet host and many other metrics like these may suggest something suspicious is happening in your network.
 Most network monitoring solutions, Checkmk included, integrate these checks in order to guarantee that security is kept at maximum levels.
-With an adequate alert system, intrusions and possible holes in your network are quickly caught and reported.
+With an adequate alert system, intrusions and possible holes in your network are quickly caught and notified.

 Getting started with network monitoring